PDF(6.7 KB) View with Adobe Reader on a variety of devices

 Archives filetypes that are scanned but not queried against the cloud

-(The contents of the archives will be queried against the cloud, not the archive itself.)
+(The contents of the archives are queried against the cloud, not the archive itself)